th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 ![Infra Schema](/img/getting-started/th2-infra-schema/git-based/infra-schema.png)

 Infra Editor will create new namespace `th2-<new_schema_name>` in Kubernetes cluster for new schema.
 It can require some time, there will be pods for this environment in Kubernetes cluster.
-You can go the Kubernetes dashboard and see it.
+You can go to the Kubernetes dashboard and see it.

 ![New namespace](/img/getting-started/th2-infra-schema/git-based/new-namespace.png)